 Some of the factors are whether the company has:

 - A track record of growth (growing revenue, net profit and cash flow);

 - A strong balance sheet (more cash than debt);

 - Honest and competent management; and

 - Favourable long-term prospects.

-If something has fundamentally changed within the company or its industry since you bought the stock, it could be a good reason to sell.
+If something has fundamentally changed within the company or its industry that no longer aligns with the reasons you’ve set out since you bought the stock, it could be a good reason to sell.

 A great example is that of the telecommunications industry.

 Telcos were popular among investors back in those days as they were seen as defensive.